Pine Needles 101

 Like many other herbs and plant foods, pine needles contain antioxidants that help to protect your body from free radical damage, chronic inflammation, and disease.

 Studies have found that some of the specific antioxidants in pine needles include proanthocyanidins and catechins.
-Not only do these antioxidants help lower inflammation, they also have shown potential for fighting cancer cells
+Not only do these antioxidants help lower inflammation, they also have shown potential for fighting cancer cells.

 Provides Respiratory Support + Decongesting